 Latest Stories

-In the run-up to the presidential election, Brandeis Stories asked university faculty to provide expert analysis and insight into how the candidates might address pressing issues facing the country.
+In the run-up to the presidential election, Brandeis Stories asked university faculty to provide expert analysis and insight into some of the issues raised during this campaign season.

 Undergraduate Mandy Feuerman '25 will share her expertise with students across the country in a nationally-streamed panel discussion, “Student Voices on Voting: How Students Are Approaching the Upcoming Election.”